ttanvirr/docker-django/README.md

    Open the browser and navigate to http://localhost:8000.
 You should again see the same Django welcome page, but this time with simpler `docker compose` command instead to `docker run` commands

    Press `ctrl+c` to stop the application.

+# 6. Create multi-stage `Dockerfile`

+Now that we have the single-stage `Dockerfile` working and `compose.yaml` working, this is the right time to introduce a simple two-stage `Dockerfile`.